neclor/netris-godot/README.md

-# Netris_old
+# Tetris-Old
-Tetris-like game that I made with Godot and GDScript.
+Tetris-like game that I made with Godot 4.0 and GDScript.

-## Install
-- Download Godot4
-- Specify the path to the game folder